mbreed-author/mbreed-author.github.io/mathematics.md

 ##### 2001-2014
 This field uses ideas from nature to produce algorithms for the solution of optimisation problems.

-I produced a genetic algorithm to perform sequence alignment in bioinformatics; [click here](http://people.bath.ac.uk/mbr20/bioinf/) to see it in action.
+I produced a genetic algorithm to perform sequence alignment in bioinformatics.

 I have also supervised projects applying ant colony optimisation (ACO) to the capacitated vehicle routing problem (a variant of the Travelling Salesman Problem).